xRedRosee/xRedRosee/README.md

 ### About me 👩‍💻
-I'm a 19 year old student living in Limburg, the Netherlands.
+I'm a 20 year old student living in Limburg, the Netherlands.
 I graduated from havo in 2021 and I'm currently studying ICT & Media Design at Fontys University in Eindhoven.
-I'm now in semester 4 and following the specialization smart mobile.
+I'm now in semester 6 and following advanced media design.
 I describe myself as a very ambitious person that likes to learn new things and isn't afraid for a challenge!
 In my free time I like to play games, go shopping or do photography.